Atrociously/stilts/book/src/language/rust_expressions.md

     .collect::<Vec<_>>(); %}
 ```

-Why would you want to write template expressions that neither render a value or affect the render logic?
+Why would you want to write template expressions that neither render a value nor affect the render logic?
 Well the answer is variable declaration/modification and ["side effects"](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).
 If you need to introduce a variable for any reason you can do so using a statement.
 As for side effects
-those are probably more rare than variable, but if some action needs to be performed without affecting
+those are probably more rare than variable, but if some action needs to be performed without altering
 the template then use a **statement**.

 In the following example we declare a mutable variable data using a statement,